 BOP also publishes regular academic publications that undergo a peer-review process.
-Series can either be hosted on BOP-Serials and OJS or they can be published via our repository BORIS.
+Series can either be hosted on BOP-Books that operates on the publishing platform OMP or they can be published via our repository BORIS.

 The parameters of cooperation are defined in a contract between series editors and Bern University Library.

 Publications on BOP receive the necessary identifiers:

 - DOI (Digital Object Identifier): this serves as a unique marker of a digital document.
 Publications with a DOI are persistently discoverable and quotable